rockysx27/AirlineTycoon/README.md

     * Can happen if selected plane is not used anymore by owner
     * Without this fix in a situation like this the player would never be able to use sabotage again
 * Fixed bug where player can 'survive' being overtaken by skipping dialog at the right moment
-* Use correct route utilization for 4th classic mission
+* Classic mission 04 now uses correct route utilization
     * Previously, even though boss said that routes must be 20% utilized, game would check for 20% plane utilization

-AI:
+* First class mission 07: Only need to have 2 repaired planes, not all of them in case more planes were bought
+* Evolution mission 02: Only need to have 5 planes with full safety upgrades, not all of them in case more planes were bought

+Computer player:
 * Uses now same credit limit
 * Uses now same rules for trading stock
-    * Trading fee (100 + 10% of volume) now also for NPCs (fee existed only for player)
+    * Trading fee (100 + 10% of volume) now also for computer players (fee existed only for player)
-    * Do not trade in steps of 1000 (worsened price for player only!)
+    * Do not execute trades in steps of 1000 (this previously made stock prices worse for the human player only)
     * Align function to re-calculate stock price after trade
 * Uses now same rules for emitting stock
 * Remove sabotage advantages